 Also, at the top, you can tour a small amusement park with various snack bars and a hedge maze that you can play.
 The maze takes approximately 45 minutes to solve.

-See Related: Best Things to do in Frankfurt, Germany
+See Related: Best Things to Do in Frankfurt, Germany

 Threats of destroying these structures had been made in the late 1800s, but the defenses were rescued.
 Unfortunately, they were destroyed during the 19th century Napoleon’s city occupation.

-See Related: Best Things to do in Hessen
+See Related: Best Things to Do in Hessen

 10. Tour the Aachen Ludwig Forum for International Art

-Ludwig Forum Museum is a multidisciplinary place that tries to establish a relationship with different visitors’ types through theater, dance, film, and other fashion performances.
+Ludwig Forum Museum is a multidisciplinary place for modern art that tries to establish relationships with different visitors’ types through theater, dance, film, and other fashion performances.

 See related: Must-See Castles in Germany